 The ACR Rural Health Outreach Project (RHOP) is designed to reduce health disparities and time to lupus diagnosis in rural communities by educating healthcare providers and improving referral connections.
-The project consists of virtual and/or live meetings implemented by rural Area Health Education Centers (AHECs) between ACR-member rheumatologists and prescribing providers who serve in rural communities.
-Through 2021, RHOP has reached over 400 providers spanning 17 states.
+The project consists of virtual and/or live meetings implemented by rural Area Health Education Centers (AHECs) between ACR member rheumatologists and prescribing providers who serve in rural communities.
+Through 2022, RHOP has reached over 500 providers spanning 17 states.

-We are currently recruiting sites for our 2022 cycle!
+The 2023 application is closed.
+We are currently recruiting sites for future cycles!